Teriks/pake/docs/source/runningpake.rst

 The **--sync-output** option controls whether pake tries to synchronize task output by queueing it when running with more than one job.

-**--sync-output=False** causes :py:class:`pake.TaskContext.subake` to yield a lock object which actually does nothing when it is acquired, and it also forces pake to write to :py:attr:`pake.Pake.stdout` instead of task output queues even when running tasks concurrently.
+**--sync-output=False** causes :py:class:`pake.TaskContext.io_lock` to yield a lock object which actually does nothing when it is acquired, and it also forces pake to write all run output to :py:attr:`pake.Pake.stdout` instead of task output queues, even when running tasks concurrently.

 The output synchronization setting is inherited by all :py:meth:`pake.subpake` and :py:meth:`pake.Pake.subpake` invocations.